 At times, shared (between several systems – via proxying or other means) wonderland activities become desynchronised.
 Indeed, not everything is communicated with words; usually the mind can fill in the blanks just right, but other times you’re left wondering.
 Let’s take a simple chat for example, Alice and Bob would be two tulpas that are trying to cuddle.

-- Bob smiles and hugs you around your waist, licking your left cheek
+* Alice sits next to you * Bob smiles and hugs you around your waist, licking your left cheek

 Even with such a simple interaction there’s enough room for breaking the immersion.
 Consider what happens if this is how Alice and Bob imagine sitting:

 As Bob licks her left cheek, Alice is left wondering how he reached to the other side to lick her left cheek specifically.
 In her imagination he might have leant over her now.
 She will recover from the inconsistency with little problem, her immersion isn’t shattered.

 Now, what happens when Bob does something more invasive?